If your mind is currently master more often than servant, you probably want to whip that monkey into shape sooner rather than later.

 We are all like gardeners tending to the various plants in the garden.
 You can either be selective about it, or you can allow the weeds to steal water and nutrients from the soil, so that everything good in the garden eventually dies.
 A violent analogy, but strangely appropriate!Your brain is neuroplastic, which just means that over time you can change it Click To Tweet

 Because our brains are neuroplastic (which just means they change shape with repeat patterning), after a while of consciously selecting more constructive and beautiful thoughts/plants, you may even start to notice less of the thoughts/weeds arising to begin with.
 (You can also help yourself out with this by taking more care about what you read).

-This isn’t happy clappy nonsense.
+Don’t make the mistake of underrating the ability to chose which thoughts to feed.
 Being able to consciously direct your attention this way basically changes your life.
-You’ll have a clearer self perception, and a more accurate grasp of reality.
+You’ll have a clearer, more accurate grasp of reality.